eliotstocker/Light-ControllerAPI/readme.md

 }
 ```

-* Now you have the zones you can start to control the zones with like the following
+* Now you have the zones you can start to control the zones like the following
 ```java
 //zone1 is a LightZone returned from either Zone List api.lightsOn(zone1);
 ```

+if you wish your application to show up in the navigation menu in the Light Controller
+application you must register an activity with the category 'tv.piratemedia.lightcontroller.plugin'

+it is also recommended that you allow the user to remove the launcher icon when accessing your plugin
+from light controller, however this is only the best case if the application works mainly as a plugin
+for Light Controller rather than a stand alone app.

+you can see a simple method for achieving this in the example application.

 API Documentation
 -----------------